marionbarker/loopdocs/docs/faqs/FAQs.md

 ## How can I find a compatible pump? supplies?

-There is a [whole page with detailed information about Medtronic pumps](../build/step3.md); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
+There is a [whole page with detailed information about Medtronic pumps](../build/step3.md#check-pump-version); how to find them, how to find supplies, and assessing whether your Medtronic pump is compatible.
 Please check out that page for more info.

-With the addition of Omnipod support, you can also now use Omnipod suppliers the way you'd normally source them.
+You can also use Omnipod Eros (not Dash).
+You do not need the Omnipod Personal Diabetes Manager (PDM), just the pod supplies.
+Your insurance or pharmacy coverage may cover some of the cost.

 ## Can I pay someone else to do this?